dhwanu19/VicRoads-Fatality-Data-Analysis/README.md

 ### Exploratory Data Analysis (EDA)

 - **Objective**: To explore a dataset encompassing 27 variables, identifying initial patterns that correlate with fatality rates.
-- **Outcome**: Identification of potential predictors for more detailed statistical analysis.
+- **Outcome 1**: Identification of potential predictors for more detailed statistical analysis.
+- **Outcome 2**: Correct accident fatality classification rate of 63% on unseen data.

 ### Statistical Modelling